liornz/sinfronteras-travelblog/destination-data/en/ayutthaya-thailand.md

 isFeatured: false
 ---

-My Visit to the temples of Angkor, Cambodia
+My Visit to the temple ruins of Ayutthaya, Thailand